How to make Ghee - Desi ghee

 - Let boil for a minute.
 Switch off the flame.
 Let cool completely.

 - Take a tall container which you can keep in the fridge.
 Pour the cooled water mix in this container.
-Leave the container with the boiled mix in the fridge for 2-3 hours.
+Leave the container with the boiled water and milk solid mix in the fridge for 2-3 hours.

 - The fat (remaining ghee) will float to the top of and solidify.